io7lab/IO7F8266/README.md

 ## dependancy and tips
 This library uses LittleFS instead of SPIFFS, and needs PubSubClient, ArduinoJson, ConfigPortal8266.

 And if you need to send a long MQTT message, then you can increase the default size of 256 byte by setting the build time variable MQTT_MAX_PACKET_SIZE as below.
-You may need this, if you want to implement the IR remote, since some appliance would need a long sequence of control signal.
+You may need this, if you want to implement the IR remote, since some appliances would need a long sequence of control signal.

 The following is a snnipet of a tested platformio.ini.